-When photojournalist Michael Peto died in 1970, he left the University of Dundee an incredible 130,000 prints and negatives.
-In 2004, while archiving the work, the University found an astonishing collection hundreds of photographs taken during the making of The Beatles' second feature film, Help!
+When the renowned photojournalist Michael Peto died in 1970, he bequeathed an incredible 130,000 prints and negatives to Scotland's University of Dundee.
+Decades later, while archiving the work, the University made an astonishing discovery within the collection – hundreds of photographs taken during the making of The Beatles' second feature film, Help!

 Ringo: 'Every day when there's a break in filming you get a chance to see rushes of the scenes they shot the day before.'
 Paul: 'And that's hilarious because you get to see all the bits of the film where somebody mucked things up by laughing and forgetting their lines.'